 01 DECIMAL_VALUE PIC 9(11) V 99

 The above variable can handle data of 12345678933.99.
-The ‘V’ basically is not part of data.
+The ‘V’ basically is not part of the data.
 COBOL assumes that period or dot may come here.
-In sequential files, the data look like without period.
+In sequential files, the data look like without a period.

-In this case, when you DISPLAY the DECIMAL_VALUE, it shows as 1234567893399 .
-Period is not visible in DISPLAY output.
+In this case, when you DISPLAY the DECIMAL_VALUE, it shows as 1234567893399.
+The period is not visible in the DISPLAY output.

 Dot